-Former United States President Richard Nixon defended himself in the Watergate scandal, by telling reporter David Frost, “If the President does it, then it is not illegal.”
-This bold statement shocked David Frost, and every other competent thinker!
-I suspect that in the United States, people really started to question their leaders after Nixon’s downfall.
+Former United States President Richard Nixon defended himself in the Watergate scandal, by telling one of the world’s most celebrated interviewers, David Frost, “If the President does it, then it is not illegal.”
+This bold statement shocked David Frost, as he realized no democratic nation has such a law.
+People around the world were shocked to hear a former world leader make such a claim.

 I believe we are keeping a healthy balance of respect for leadership without blind submission when we ask for accountability and checks and balances.
 In the United States we have a constitution with which the President must conform.
 This Constitution declares who has the ultimate authority.
 It reads, “We, the people.”
 Not “I, the President” or “I, Thomas Jefferson, or Ronald Reagan or Barack Obama.”
 The power and authority of the Constitution comes from “The People!”
 Therefore the United States president is not above the law.